 These are organic toilets which use sawdust instead of flushing with water.
 Please do not put anything inorganic into the toilets, a bin is provided.
 You need to remember to supply your own toilet paper!
 There is also a separate toilet with disabled access.

 There are water points throughout the camp.
 The water is filtered and good to drink.
 Please take water away in containers for use in your circle; washing up and teeth cleaning at the standpipe is discouraged as it creates mud and is a health hazard.

 We have showers heated by a wood-fired boiler in a spacious dry enclosure.
-Communal showering and sharing of water is encouraged as being the most efficient mode of use but special times are set aside for separate genders and young people who prefer more privacy.
-There is also a separate individual shower for anyone requiring privacy or easy access.
+Communal showering and sharing of water is encouraged as being the most efficient mode of use but there is also a separate individual shower for anyone requiring privacy or easy access.

 Compost and recycling facilities

-As part of our green ethos we do not provide for the collection of general rubbish which you must take away with you please bring a bag for personal rubbish.
+As part of our green ethos we do not provide for the collection of general rubbish which you must take away with you so please bring a bag for personal rubbish.
 There is an on-site recycling facility for all recyclables.
 The Site Crew will provide recycling bin bags for each circle.
 There is a compost area to receive organic waste each circle has a compost bucket.

 The Creativity Area is a group of marquees and other structures including a magnificent climbing frame and sports area.
 There is a daily programme for over 5’s of art & craft activities, music, games and creative play.
 It is called the ‘Creativity Area’ because it provides a space and materials for creative projects mainly aimed at children but which are open to all ages.
 Likewise, most of the adult programme is open to children as well and it will be stated in the morning gathering if any sessions are not suitable.

 Every day there is an evening storytime session for listeners of all ages held by our excellent storytellers.